Using libvirt/KVM with Vagrant

 links: [ a-x, a-z, b-x, b-z, c-x, c-z ]

-Please note that the batch_size is set artificially low so that this pretty small topology generates three batches.
+Please note that the batch_size is set artificially low to ensure this small lab topology generates three batches.
 Realistic batch_size depends on your hardware resources (CPU, memory) and VM type.

 You can use the netlab environment variables to set the batch sizes without changing lab topology or netlab defaults, for example: